The Fibonacci--Redheffer matrix and its properties: Spectral properties of the Fibonacci--Redheffer matrix

 where $\gamma = 0.5772\cdots$ is the Euler$-$Mascheroni constant.
 Furthermore, $\lambda = 1$ is an eigenvalue of algebraic multiplicity $n - \lfloor \log_{2}n\rfloor -1$.
 Finally, there are $\lfloor \log_{2}n\rfloor -1$ ``small'' eigenvalues meaning that given an $\varepsilon > 0$, and for sufficiently large $n$, these eigenvalues have relatively small moduli (see \cite{BJ}).
 In particular, they lie inside the circle $\left \{ z \in \mathbb{C} :\, |z| < \log_{2-\varepsilon} n \right \}$.
 Hence, for the spectral radius $\rho(R_{n})$ of $R_{n}$, we have

 A remarkable conjecture states that the ``small'' eigenvalues have negative real part; see \cite{BJ}.

-Regarding the eigenvectors, it is known that the eigenspace of $R_{n}$ corresponding to the eigenvalue $1$ has dimension $\left \lceil \frac{n}{2} \right\rceil -1$, where $\left\lceil x \right\rceil $ is the ceiling function, that is, the upper integer part of $x$.
+Regarding the eigenvectors, it is known that the eigenspace of $R_{n}$ corresponding to the eigenvalue $1$ has dimension $\left \lceil \frac{n}{2} \right\rceil -1$, where $\left\lceil x \right\rceil $ is the {\it ceiling function}, that is, the upper integer part of $x$.
 It follows that $R_{n}$ is not diagonalizable for $n\geq 5$.
 Every eigenspace of $R_{n}$ corresponding to an eigenvalue different than $1$ has dimension $1$.
 Finally, the Jordan structure of the matrix corresponding to the eigenvalue $1$ has been studied systematically in \cite{RB}.

-We return now to the Fibonacci--Redheffer matrix $F_{R}(n)$ defined in Section 2.
-As we will see, the spectral structures of $F_{R}(n)$ and $R_n$ appear to have many differences, although the two matrices are entrywise nonnegative and have the same pattern.
+We return now to the Fibonacci--Redheffer matrix $F_{R}(n)$ defined by (\ref{2}).
+As we will see, the spectral structures of $F_{R}(n)$ and $R_n$ appear to have many differences, although the two matrices are entrywise nonnegative and have the same zero pattern.
 These differences are due to the fact that the Fibonacci sequence is rapidly increasing.

-Applying Theorems \ref{firsttheorem} and \ref{secondtheorem}, one immediately verifies that the Fibonacci--Redheffer matrix is always invertible for $n\geq 3$ (also true for the trivial case $n=1$, while, for $n=2$ the matrix has zero determinant).
+Applying Theorems \ref{firsttheorem} and \ref{secondtheorem}, one immediately verifies that the Fibonacci--Redheffer matrix is always nonsingular for $n\geq 3$ (also true for the trivial case $n=1$, while for $n=2$, the matrix has zero determinant).
 Observe that, this is not always true for the classical Redheffer matrix $R_{n}$; recall that its determinant is equal to the Mertens function (see relation (\ref{1})), which has an infinite number of zeros.
 To proceed, we need the following lemmas.

 \begin{lemma} Let $\lambda$ be an eigenvalue of the Fibonacci--Redheffer matrix $F_{R}(n)$, with a corresponding eigenvector $\mathbf{x} = \left [ x_i \right ]$.
 Then, the first entry $x_1$ of the eigenvector $\mathbf{x}$ is nonzero. \end{lemma}